Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Background

-Underwater wireless networks often suffer from significant propagation delay since the speed of sound is over 100~000 times slower than the speed of light, so network protocols that solve terrestrial-network problems are often of little use underwater~\cite{editorialJOE19uac}.
+We also note that underwater wireless networks often suffer from significant propagation delay not existing with radio communication (the nominal sound speed in water is 1500~m/s), so network protocols that solve terrestrial-network problems are often of little use underwater~\cite{editorialJOE19uac}.
 Variants of TDMA exist for networks with non-negligible latency, however.
 Rather than considering the propagation delay as a burden, the work in~\cite{Chitre12delaytolerant} shows that delay-tolerant MAC protocols can exploit it to raise the network-wide throughput.
 One example of such a protocol is super-TDMA~\cite{Lmai2017superTDMA}, which allows multiple agents to transmit packets at once.
 All the use cases in the paper consider the links to be short, so the propagation delay is on the order of single tens of milliseconds, which we believe is short enough to make TDMA practically usable nonetheless.